Skip to content

 MTBF X X

-The example given below explains the time model:
+The below graphic explains the time model.

 Basics-timemodel

 The states defined under Production Time and Planned Stop can also be utilized in the Calendar configuration to describe the machine schedule.
-For more information, refer to Section Configuring Calendar.
+For more information, refer to Configuring Calendar.

 The Reason Tree section shows how the underlying time model can be utilized to build custom reason trees.